 Anderson’s method of composition signifies at once a kind of social and political segregation, a smartness with respect to the business of picture making, amounting to a kind of semi-detached apprehension of what he encounters.

-A catalogue accompanies the exhibition priced £20, special exhibition price £15.
+A catalogue accompanies the exhibition priced £20.
 It includes an essay by Jennifer Higgie, writer and co-editor of Frieze.
 Anderson has also made a limited edition print, B side (2013), edition of 100, priced £100.